kathywan/pbs-demo/install/README.md

 ```
 openssl req -new -newkey rsa:4096 -x509 -sha256 -days 365 -nodes -out cert.crt -keyout key.key
 ```
+NOTES: For MacOS, when using pb cli the CA certificate should be added to the keychain and the Trust setting must be changed to Always Trust instead of Use System Defaults

 - Use the cert to create secret in k8s
 ```
 $ export tlsCert=$(cat /Users/qwan/workspace/pivotal-build-service/cert.crt | base64)